Oakleafknight06/startingleaf/README.md

 ```
 rpm-ostree rebase ostree-image-signed:docker://ghcr.io/oakleafknight06/startingleaf:20230403
 ```

+KDE image is `kartingleaf` and sway image is `swayingleaf` yes, I know, very creative names

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.